 “This year has proven to be another catastrophic year for wildfires.Dozens of lives have been lost, thousands of homes destroyed, and millions of acres burned.
 Congress spoke today and said enough is enough.
 We must give the Forest Service the tools it needs to stop these fires before they start," said Congressman Bruce Westerman.

 It does not have to be this way.
 The biggest hindrance is the U.S. Forest Service bureaucracy in Washington and extreme special-interest groups that stop responsible forest management activities.
 Because the Forest Service refuses to permit hazardous fuel management projects in our forests, they are overcrowded with trees that go up in flames during droughts, and invite massive conflagrations.
 It would be far easier to thin the forest conscientiously in advance than resort to emergency fire suppression, which risks lives and property.

-.
+The Forest Service has been maxing out its suppression account each year and has been forced to raid its forest management and other accounts in order to put out fires.
+They’ve had to use resources designed to prevent forest fires in order to put them out.
 This merry-go-round practice is called “fire borrowing,” and it has dramatically exacerbated the problem of catastrophic wildfires.
 In fact, eight times in the last twelve years, the Forest Service has moved funds from other operating accounts to fight fire, depleting accounts for forest management in the process.

 Special-interest groups claim that we must lock up our forests, and tie the hands of local Forest Service administrators by threatening lawsuits every time a responsible forest management policy is proposed.
-In fact, litigation and other challenges have caused a significant reduction in active saw mills nationwide, from 1,311 in 1995 to just over 220 today.
+In fact, litigation and other challenges have caused a significant reduction in active saw mills nationwide, from 1,311 in 1995 to just over 200 today.
 These litigants have also exacerbated significant destruction of our forests and private dwellings as the environmental degradation these groups claim to want to avoid occurs on a massive scale through air pollution, water contamination, and destruction of species habitat.
 Robust data from NASA has concluded that one catastrophic wildfire can emit more carbon emissions in a few days than total vehicle emissions in an entire state over the course of a year.

-H.R.
-2936, the Resilient Federal Forests Act, introduced by Rep. Bruce Westerman, is a bipartisan, comprehensive legislation that simplifies the cumbersome planning process and reduces the cost of implementing proactive forest management strategies in order to improve forest health throughout the country.
+The Resilient Federal Forests Act, H.R.
+2607 H.R.
+2607, the Resilient Federal Forests Act, introduced by Rep. Bruce Westerman, 17 other colleagues and I, is bipartisan, comprehensive legislation that simplifies the cumbersome planning process and reduces the cost of implementing proactive forest management strategies in order to improve forest health throughout the country.
 It empowers local stakeholders and decision-making while advancing a forward-thinking active management strategy to combat wildfires before they get started.
 This bill is a package of forest management reforms that include regulatory expedition for forest management projects, a new arbitration pilot program for court cases in which an injunction against forest management projects is sought, as well as new incentives for agencies to coordinate with state and local governments to seek forest management solutions.
 The net effect of these reforms will be to reduce the barriers to proactive forest management while preserving environmental protections and the legal right to recompense for harm or breach.
 H.R.
-2936 requires litigants opposing active management projects to propose an alternative proposal as opposed to just saying no. This legislation also removes incentives for extreme special-interest groups to file frivolous lawsuits.
-The House passed H.R.
-2936 and Western Caucus was proud to play a key role.
+2607 requires litigants opposing active management projects to propose an alternative proposal as opposed to just saying no. This legislation also removes incentives for extreme special-interest groups to file frivolous lawsuits.
+This bill was passed by the House in the 115th Congress and Western Caucus was proud to play a key role.
 More HERE.

 Western Caucus Secures Additional $576.5 Million for Wildfires